Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 1. Open the `WebAPI\config.json` file.
 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-node-webapi` app copied from the Azure portal.
 1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `clientSecret` and replace the existing value with the key you saved during the creation of `msal-node-webapi` copied from the Azure portal.

 ### Register the client app (msal-node-webapp)